Unifying Graph Embedding Features with Graph Convolutional Networks for Skeleton-based Action Recognition: Experiment

 \section{Experiment}

-To evaluate the proposed CGCN model, we conduct the experiments on two large-scale action recognition datasets: NTU-RGB+D \cite{Shahroudy_2016_NTURGBD,Liu_2019_NTURGBD120} and Kinetics \cite{kay2017kinetics}.
+To evaluate the proposed framework, i.e. UNFGEF, we conduct the experiments on three large-scale action recognition datasets: NTU-RGB+D \cite{Shahroudy_2016_NTURGBD}, Kinetics \cite{kay2017kinetics} and SYSU-3D \cite{hu2015jointly}.
 First, since the size of the NTU-RGB+D dataset is smaller than that of the Kinetics dataset, we perform the ablation studies of our model on the NTU-RGB+D dataset, which examines every component of the proposed model on the action recognition performance.
-Then, the performance of the CGCN model is verified and compared with that of the other state-of-the-art approaches.
+Then, the performance of UNFGEF is verified and compared with that of state-of-the-art approaches.